-The complete list of ingredients in Coke is a closely-guarded secret, but the label lists carbonated water, caramel, cane sugar, flavor, caffeine and phosphoric acid 338.
+The complete list of ingredients in Coca-Cola is a closely-guarded secret, but the label lists carbonated water, caramel, cane sugar, flavor, caffeine and phosphoric acid.
 The latter is added to give the drink a tangy flavor.
 It is a mildly corrosive acid used primarily in the manufacture of fertilizer and detergents.

 Most over-the-counter drain cleaners, unless they are enzyme-based, contain sodium hydroxide, also known as caustic soda.
-It woks by increasing the alkalinity of the water in the drain until it is high enough to dissolve clogs.
-Stronger ones for professional use, on the other hand, usually contain sulfuric acid, which raises the pH in the opposite direction.
+It works by increasing the alkalinity of the water in the drain until it is high enough to dissolve clogs.
+Stronger drain cleaners for professional use, on the other hand, usually contain sulfuric acid, which raises the pH in the opposite direction.

 How to Clean Your Drain With Coke

 Coke is really only effective if your drain is completely clogged because it needs a long time to work.
 If you pour it into a partially clogged drain, it will just pass through without any noticeable effect.
 The drain should also ideally be free of standing water that will dilute the Coke.